Vaccine Hopes Keep Stocks Ahead Despite Spiking Infections - UrduPoint

 Vaccine Hopes Keep Stocks Ahead Despite Spiking Infections

-London, (UrduPoint / Pakistan Point News - 13th Nov, 2020 ) :Most stock markets in the US and Europe ended the week on an upbeat note Friday as coronavirus vaccine hopes outweighed worries over spiking infections in Europe and the United States, dealers said.
+New York, (UrduPoint / Pakistan Point News - 14th Nov, 2020 ) :Most stock markets in the US and Europe ended the week on an upbeat note Friday as coronavirus vaccine hopes outweighed worries over spiking infections in Europe and the United States, dealers said.

 Asian bourses, however, took a hit as traders feared that another wave of Covid-19 lockdown measures will throw a shaky economic recovery off course.

-In New York, the Dow Jones index had added 0.8 percent in midday trades while most European markets were slightly higher at the close of business.
+In New York, the Dow index ended up 1.4 percent while the S&P 500 finished at a record high after making its own 1.4 percent gain.
+Most European markets also closed slightly higher.

-London bucked the trend with the FTSE 100 index off by 0.4 percent on the back of a stronger pound, which hits share prices of multinational companies that earn vast sums in Dollars.
+London bucked the trend with the FTSE 100 index down by 0.4 percent on the back of a stronger pound, which hits share prices of multinational companies that earn their vast sums in US Dollars.

 Sterling climbed on growing EU trade deal hopes after reports that British Prime Minister Boris Johnson's top advisor and Brexit mastermind Dominic Cummings will leave later this year.

-That development "has raised speculation that the balance has tilted a little towards in favour of a deal than no deal," suggested Fawad Razaqzada, market analyst with ThinkMarkets.
+That development "has raised speculation that the balance has tilted a little towards... a deal (rather) than no deal," said Fawad Razaqzada, market analyst with ThinkMarkets.

-- 'Great progress' on vaccine - "Equity markets started off in the red this morning but they have been driving higher... and most European indices are in positive territory," said CMC Markets analyst David Madden.
+- 'Great progress' on vaccine - Despite the worrying trajectory of coronavirus infections in key economies, analysts say traders are taking heart from steady progress towards finding a vaccine.